 Is it formal or informal?

-Begin with the body of the speech.
+Now begin with the body of the speech

+This is the "meat" of your speech.
 You will add the opening and conclusion later.

 Based on your chosen theme note down 3 main points.